 An Imperfect Gospel?

 But what did John Wesley preach?
 Was it not that all men are sinners in need of cleansing and forgiveness, dead in trespasses and sins and separated from God?
 And did he not present Jesus as the only way to come to God for reconciliation?
-If he preached that people had to “make a decision” to repent and come to Jesus, isn’t that what God himself did to Israel? “turn ye, turn ye from your evil ways; for why will ye die, O house of Israel?”
+If he preached that people had to “make a decision” to repent and come to Jesus, isn’t that what God himself did to Israel? “turn back, turn back from your evil ways; for why will you die, O house of Israel?”
 (Ezek 33:11).
 Whether or not Wesley preached a “perfect” gospel, the essential elements were there, sufficient for sinners to behold Christ as Saviour and to come to him in repentance and faith.
 But what does the bible say about this?

 John Wesley was saved by faith in Christ through believing the gospel; he preached that same Christ to thousands, multitudes of whom were likewise saved.
 God would not have used an unholy instrument to bring revival, although he can and does use unsaved people to bring about his purposes.
 Two notable examples are Nebuchadnezzar of Babylon, who was God’s servant to destroy Israel and take them captive to Babylon (Jer 25:9); and the Persian conqueror, Cyrus the Great, who was God’s servant to restore Israel from their captivity in Babylon (Isa 44:28-45:4; 2 Chron 36:22-23).

 Why does God use men whose doctrine is not pure or sound to preach the gospel and bring men into his kingdom?
 Why did he use John Wesley who was Arminian in his doctrine?
 Why did he use George Whitefield who, although Calvinistic in his theology, was a priest in the Church of England – a church which was only partially Reformed and had vestiges of Romanism as part of its theology, worship, and dress?
 Why did he use Arminian preachers such as Moody, Torrey, Graham, etc. when he could just as easily have used Calvinists?
 I can only guess why.
 He tells us to adhere to sound doctrine (2 Tim 1:13; 4:3), so it’s our duty and responsibility to do so to the best of our understanding and ability.
 Perhaps God is more interested in a man’s willingness to go and preach the gospel than he is about purity of doctrine.
 Perhaps he will use any man who presents himself to be used in whatever way God wants (Mk 9:38-41).
 God has, of course, used many Calvinists to bring the gospel to the unsaved, e.g. Jonathan Edwards, William Carey, John G. Paton, and any number of other significant names in the history of the Church.
 But he is not dependent on any man, neither is he bound by any theological system.
 The bottom line is that God is sovereign, “and he doeth his will in the army of heaven, and among the inhabitants of the earth: and none can stay his hand, or say unto him, What doest thou?”
-(Dan 4:35).
+(Dan 4:35 KJV).
 And in this I rest.

 Hendrie, Edward, 2018, “The Greatest Lie on Earth: Proof That Our World is not a Moving Globe”, Great Mountain Publishing, Copyright 2016, 2017, 2018, by Edward Hendrie.